hphelion/docs.hpcloud.com/apispecs/nova/Volume Backup API Specification.md

 directly from the Nova database.
 Requests which require operations on volumes or Swift are routed to one of the Backup services.
-Requests on a specific volume are routed directly to the appropriate volume node (create backup, restore backup) while requests that do nott involve a specific volume are routed via the Nova scheduler (delete backup).
+Requests on a specific volume are routed directly to the appropriate volume node (create backup, restore backup) while requests that do not involve a specific volume are routed via the Nova scheduler (delete backup).

 ## 2.3 Infrastructure Architecture View
-This API is implemented as an extension to the Nova API and leverages the existing infrastructure to deliver the service.
+This API is implemented as a Nova API Resource Extension and leverages the existing infrastructure to deliver the service.

 ## 2.4 Entity Relationship Diagram